tanish-1363/ARIMA-Forecasting-and-Monte-Carlo-Simulation/README.md

 Across all 12 lags, every p-value vastly exceeds the 0.05 threshold.
 This verifies that the remaining errors are purely white noise, confirming the models are mathematically sound and no predictive signal has been left on the table.

-### 6. In-Sample Percentage Error Analysis
+### 6. Accuracy Check
-Before out-of-sample testing, the baseline accuracy of the models is established.
-The absolute percentage error for each model is calculated, summarized, and plotted.
+Before testing against unseen future data, the models' accuracy on the historical training data was assessed and the absolute percentage error for each model is calculated, summarized, and plotted.
 <img width="1878" height="864" alt="image" src="https://github.com/user-attachments/assets/5763abd4-3317-46ed-bf1c-eb8d5d940054" />
 | | Min | 1st Quartile | Median | Mean | 3rd Quartile | Max |
 | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |